Batoul-Alsaeed/holbertonschool-higher_level_programming/javascript-warm_up/README.md

 | `15` | Callbacks | Call a function x times |
 | `16` | Callback + Parameter | Call function after incrementing |
 | `17` | Object Method | Add `incr()` method to object to increase value |

+---
+> Empowering Saudi developers, one script at a time 🇸🇦